mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ## Welcome, Overview
 Welcome to the Outpatient Autologous Stem Cell Transplant program at Memorial Sloan-Kettering Cancer Center.

-### What's in This Guide?
+### What's in This Guide
 This guide will help you learn about autologous transplantation; what it is and why it's been recommended for you.
 The guide will become an important part of your transplant journey and will add to the verbal information you receive from doctors, nurses, social workers and other members of your healthcare team.

-We hope that the general information in this guide will help you prepare for your transplant; you'll learn about the key phases of your treatment and the team who will care for you.
-We'll help you prepare for each phase, recommend things you should do and things you should avoid.
+The information in this guide will help you prepare for your transplant; you'll learn about the key phases of your treatment and the team who will care for you.
+We will help you prepare for each phase.
+We will recommend things you should do and things you should avoid.

-We'll also recommend further reading on useful topics like sexual activity, diet and exercise.
+We will also recommend further reading on useful topics like sexual activity, diet and exercise.

-### How To Use This Booklet?
+### How To Use This Booklet
 You should read this booklet completely at least once, then use refer to it as your treatment progresses.

 As you read through the booklet make a note of any questions that come to mind.
-Your doctor, or a member of your healthcare team, can answer your questions when you see them next.
+A member of your healthcare team will answer your questions when you see them next.

-### Language Used In This Booklet?
+### Language Used In This Booklet
-We've done our best to keep the amount of medical jargon in this booklet to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
+We've done our best to keep the amount of medical terms in this booklet to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
 With this in mind, we're prepared a glossary of useful terms at the back of this booklet.

 ### We Need Your Help
-We are constantly trying to improve the information we offer to patients and their families/friends.
+We are always improving the information we provide to patients and their families/friends.
 If you get to the end of this booklet and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please e-mail us at patiented@mskcc.org and we'll incorporate your feedback into the next version.

 ## Bone Marrow Basics